 The main automobile route connecting communities in Grand Isle County is U.S. Route 2, which runs north-south through Grand Isle.
 VT Route 314 also connects Route 2 to the Grand Isle Ferry.
 These routes are regionally important for cars and trucks traveling through the Champlain Islands and to New York.
-In addition to these state-maintained roads, Grand Isl also has 28.5 miles of Class 2, 3 and 4 town highways.
+In addition to these state-maintained roads, Grand Isle also has 28.5 miles of Class 2, 3 and 4 town highways.
 These roads generally receive less traffic and are used primarily by people travelling locally.
-The town also has a large number of privately owned and maintained roads serving private residences.
+The town also has many privately owned and maintained roads serving private residences.

 As of 2024, pavement condition on Route 2 is rated by VTrans as Fair throughout the Town of Grand Isle.
 Route 314 is rated as Poor to Very Poor, with the last maintenance being conducted in 2013.
 The drawbridge between Grand Isle and North Hero was replaced in 2022, and all state-maintained bridges and culverts in Grand Isle are currently rated as structurally sufficient by VTrans.
-Local roads are continually maintained by the Town and are generally in good condition.
+The Town maintains local roads, which are generally in good condition.